 Cut each peach in half through the stem end and remove the pit.
 Place the peaches cut sides down and cut into 1/4-inch-thick slices.
 Core and cut the tomatoes crosswise into 1/4-inch-thick slices.
 Arrange the fruit on a platter, alternating the colors.

-In a small bowl, whisk together the lemon juice, fennel seeds and a pinch of sea salt and pepper.
-Slowly add the oil, whisking to blend.
+In a small bowl, whisk together the lemon juice, fennel seeds, if using, and some sea salt and pepper.
+Slowly add the olive oil, whisking to blend.
 Taste and adjust seasonings.

-Spoon the dressing over the fruit, scatter with reserved hazelnuts, and top the salad with chopped herbs of choice.
+Spoon the dressing over the fruit, scatter with reserved pecans, and top the salad with chopped herbs of choice.

 Recipe and Photograph Copyright Deirdre Davis 2016